-What does Dirty Paws mean?
+What do you think Dirty Paws means?

 Of Monsters and Men: Dirty Paws Meaning